Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 Stroll along Nanjing Road, Shanghai’s most iconic shopping street.

-Buzzing with energy day and night, Nanjing Road is one of the busiest commercial streets in the world and a must-visit while in the city.
+Buzzing with energy day and night, Nanjing Road is one of the world’s busiest commercial streets and a must-visit while in the city.
 Whether you’re here to shop, people-watch, or just take in the lights, it’s a lively experience.
 The eastern stretch of the street leads directly to The Bund, where you’ll be rewarded with the postcard-perfect skyline view of modern Shanghai across the Huangpu River.

 Stroll the Bund — Where Old Meets New in Shanghai